freshbitsweb/laratables/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Custom columns
 Generally, we need one or more columns that are not present in the database table.
 The most common example is 'Action' column to provide options to edit or delete the record.
-You can add a static method `laratablesCustom[ColumnName]()` to your model file to specify the custom column value.
+You can add a static method `laratablesCustom[ColumnName]()` to your model/custom class to specify the custom column value.
 As per our example, it could be:

 ```php
 /**